zenotds/WP-Devkit/README.md

 2. Run `npm run watch` to watch for changes and build assets
 3. Run `npm run build` to build assets

+## Build notes

+- Fonts (woff, woff2, ttf, eot) are ignored and not processed so keep dependant files relative to the /assets/ folder
+- Images are processed with inlineImage plugin.
+See documentation.

 ## Notes

-- Fonts (woff, woff2, ttf, eot) are ignored and not processed.
-- css url() paths are not parsed so keep dependant files relative to the /assets/ folder
+- Avoid images in css, there are better ways :P
+- The starter comes with some useful JS packages such as Bootstrap, Swiper, Plyr, etc.

 ## Changelog

 v1.0 - First release, Only JS, Webpack bundler.
 Basic dependencies. v1.5 - JS and SCSS parsing with Webpack and PostCSS.
-More useful dependencies. v2.0 - New bundler: esbuild, faster and lighter
+More useful dependencies. v2.0 - New bundler: esbuild, faster and lighter!